 The MPD150 Trajectory:

-MPD150 will continue and expand its research, fundraising and outreach activities through the summer and early fall of 2017.
+MPD150 will continue and expand its research, fundraising and outreach activities through 2019.
 Our work teams will now include an alternatives-to-policing and transitional strategies research group and others focused on artistic initiatives and communications.
 This will lead up to a public presentation and distribution of our findings.
 At that time we will invite broad, community participation in the project of creating a transformed, police-free future for Minneapolis.